geddzzy/GuardSweep/README.md

 ## Features

-- Real-time process creation monitoring with behavioral analytics
+- Deep Process Analysis: Monitors new processes and their full command-line arguments to uncover malware masquerading as legitimate system tools.
+Includes behavioral analytics to detect suspicious, rapid process creation.
-- File system monitoring with YARA-based scanning and quarantine
+- Threat-Intelligence Driven File Scanning: Scans every new file with YARA for signature-based threats and automatically checks file hashes against the VirusTotal API to leverage community intelligence.
-- Network connection monitoring with integration of Spamhaus DROP threat intelligence
+- Network Connection Monitoring: Integrates the Spamhaus DROP feed to detect and block connections to known malicious subnets and command-and-control servers.
-- Automated response capabilities including process termination and network blocking
+- Windows Persistence Detection: Watches critical Windows Registry autorun keys to alert on common persistence techniques used by malware to survive reboots.
-- Modular design for easy extension and maintenance
+- Automated Response: Capable of automatically terminating suspicious processes, quarantining malicious files, and blocking malicious network IPs via the system firewall.
-- Cross-platform support: Windows and Linux
+- Cross-Platform & Modular: Built with a modular design for easy extension and supports both Windows and Linux environments.

 ## Notes

-- The behavioral analytics feature raises warnings if many new processes start in a short time, helping detect suspicious activity patterns.
+- Command-Line Analysis: GuardSweep logs the command-line arguments of new processes, which is crucial for detecting legitimate tools like powershell.exe being used for malicious purposes.
-- Use `auto_respond` carefully: automatic termination can interrupt legitimate processes if misconfigured.
+- VirusTotal Integration: By adding a free API key to your config.yaml, you enable GuardSweep to get a second opinion on new files from over 70 antivirus engines.
-- Extend `suspicious_process_names` with process names you want to detect and optionally kill automatically.
+- Run as Administrator: For full visibility into system processes and to enable network blocking, you must run GuardSweep with administrator or root privileges.
-- The included YARA rule `upx_packed.yar` detects files packed with UPX — a common packer often used by malware.
+- Persistence Alerts: The registry monitoring feature provides an early warning if a program tries to configure itself to start automatically on the next system boot.
-- You can customize or add further YARA rules inside the `yara_rules` directory to extend detection capabilities.
+- YARA Rules: Extend GuardSweep's detection capabilities by adding your own .yar or .yara rules to the yara_rules/ directory.
-- Quarantine moves suspicious files to the `quarantine` folder to safely isolate them.
+- Safe Response: The auto_respond, enable_quarantine, and enable_network_blocking features are powerful but should be configured carefully to avoid disrupting legitimate system activity.

 ## Contributing